jwil007/wlan-autoroam-release/README.md

 2. Save settings and start chatting.
 RoamBot will introduce itself.

 **Token usage:** The AI panel header shows token consumption.
 Agentic mode can pull significant data when comparing runs - watch your usage carefully.
-Anthropic models (especially Claude Opus) provide the best analysis but are pricey.
-For free usage, go local with Ollama.
+You generally get what you pay for, but I've tried to make the prompt engineering explicit enough to make "dumb" models "smart".
+For free usage, go local with Ollama - bring a big GPU.

 **Privacy:** Your credentials and test data are only sent when you request analysis.
 Use local providers (Ollama/LM Studio) for complete privacy.